DevYatsu/pkl_fast/README.md

 Here is a list of pkl's features that should be implemented in rust, but which are not obvious to implement.

-- UInt, Uint32, Int32 typealiases: for now the max value is set to i64::MAX
+None for the moment, but there will be for sure...

 ## Contact